Myndex/Myndex/README.md

 - [colorPalette.js](https://gist.github.com/Myndex/997244b95d84788df96f4aab8b9edeb1) aka Kelly's 22 colors.

 ## Related Threads & Comments (Legacy)
 - [*A Listing of Significant (Legacy) Threads*](IssuesIndex)
-  - These were some of the larger, in-depth issue threads & posts created on GitHub including the infamous thread #695.
+  - These were some of the larger, in-depth issue threads & posts created on GitHub including the influential thread #695.
 [These posts ](IssuesIndex) contain useful information and research.
 Some of the information here may be superseded as some of these threads date back to the beginnings of the contrast research project.

 Most of the important posts are being collated into the [Illuminated Repo](https://github.com/Myndex/Illuminated).

 <img class="centered" width="520" alt="APCA—The Revolution Will Be Readable" src="images/APCAcolor4.png">

-## The Dark Side of Institutional Politics
-To address some misleading rumors and other cybernoise, please see the ["Tuttle and Buttle"](https://myndex.github.io/TuttleAndButtle/) repo.
+## Addressing Misconceptions
+For responses to common technical misconceptions about APCA, please see the [APCA Technical Clarifications](https://myndex.github.io/TuttleAndButtle/) repository.

-## Tech Articles _NOT_ About Color
+## Tech Articles

-### _Society & Technology_
+### _Technology and Society_

-- [_Funny you mention Kodak and Xerox_](https://axiomviews.com/funny-you-mention-kodak-and-xerox-f1be9b404f43) In this response to
-James Biber’s _“Theranos, Polaroid and the legacy of dropouts”_, I touch on the law of unintended consequences as has repeatedly manifested in the development of modern technology.
+- [_Funny you mention Kodak and Xerox_](https://axiomviews.com/funny-you-mention-kodak-and-xerox-f1be9b404f43) In this response to James Biber's _"Theranos, Polaroid and the legacy of dropouts"_, I touch on the law of unintended consequences as has repeatedly manifested in the development of modern technology.
 - [The Laws of Technodynamics](https://tangledweb.xyz/the-laws-of-technodynamics-20a6b8cdbc17) An Illustrated Restatement of Thermodynamics in the Context of Applied Problem Solving Through Technology.
-- [Climate Deniers Left & Right](https://angryandrew.com/climate-idiots-left-right-c0adfcd51658) There are two kinds of climate deniers.
-Those that deny there is a problem, and those that deny the best way to fix it.
-- [The Unbearable Cruelty of a Finite Existence](https://ceruleansphere.com/the-unbearable-cruelty-of-a-finite-existence-80ed91dfdddd) At first glance, the concept of soul appears rooted in spirituality and religion.
-In reality the concept of soul is a manifestation of our ego.
-This very brief yet nihilistic essay leads to a concept on **_how to create a sentient AI_**.
-- [Ending Polarized Politics](https://americanunitedparty.net/ending-polarized-politics-cfc7622aacf2) Can a 200+ year old piece of math, and modern technology, fix this systemic problem in the US political system?
-- [Election Fraud & Other Illusions](https://axiomviews.com/election-fraud-other-illusions-a5bba26b897) How conspiracy theory websites gave rise to a widely spread disinformation campaign apparently aimed at voter suppression.
-And it was (and continues) to be a shocking example of using math and statistics to lie, by "baffling" with bull.
-- [Modern Password Theory in a Nutshell ](https://tangledweb.xyz/modern-password-theory-in-a-nutshell-da87db012c08) Would it surprise you to know that fistsmash passwords aren't really more secure than one you can actually remember?
-You could say this is 0u+_W!+h_+h3_01d-InWithTheNew! — In other words, "Out With The Old - In With The New."
-It's a realistic discussion on password security, with a useful approach to reducing "crackability". _HINT: we've all been doing it wrong, LOL._ Article at _TangledWeb.xyz_
+- [Modern Password Theory in a Nutshell ](https://tangledweb.xyz/modern-password-theory-in-a-nutshell-da87db012c08) A realistic discussion on password security, with a practical approach to reducing crackability.
 - [Improving SEO with Redirects](https://www.myndex.com/WEB/RedirectsForSEO) Your server's case sensitivity and URL redirect strategies can affect your search ranking!

 ### _Other Tech Gists_
 - [What's Up With Markdown](https://gist.github.com/Myndex/5140d6fe98519bb15c503c490e713233#whats-up-with-markdown) GitHub flavored Markdown cheat sheet.
-- [Phi Alternate Expression](https://gist.github.com/Myndex/63a4925a6cc118d5acdcc471f9c52f3d#phi-alternate-expression) An easier way to remember the formula for Phi.
-Fo fum.
+- [Phi Alternate Expression](https://gist.github.com/Myndex/63a4925a6cc118d5acdcc471f9c52f3d#phi-alternate-expression) An alternate expression of the formula for Phi.

 -----
 ## Myndex on Other Sites